haoranD/Awesome-Human-Activity-Recognition/README.md

 - YONO: Modeling Multiple Heterogeneous Neural Networks on Microcontrollers
 - CogAx: Early Assessment of Cognitive and Functional Impairment from Accelerometry
 - Deep Temporal Conv-LSTM for Activity Recognition
+- Human Activity Recognition from Wearable Sensor Data Using Self-Attention
 - Combined deep centralized coordinate learning and hybrid loss for human activity recognition
 - Real-time human activity recognition using conditionally parametrized convolutions on mobile and wearable devices
 - Proposing a Fuzzy Soft‐max‐based classifier in a hybrid deep learning architecture for human activity recognition